 We are gearing up for another big cruise this year.
 This time to the Bahamas, but all the things I wished I had or made sure to pack for our Alaska cruise will still hold true for this one.
 P.S.
 Our upcoming cruise is s group trip, and I have space to bring a couple more folks along.
-You can find all of the details here.

 So, in celebration of preparing for that cruise, I put together some of my must have items to pack for a cruise.
 These are quite a variety of things.
 Some you might find on other lists, and some you may not have thought of.
 Read on to find out my must haves for cruising.

 Detergent + Portable Clothes Line | Something that was a lifesaver for our cruise, especially traveling with the little ones, was laundry detergent.
 I found these nifty sink packets that worked great.
 What I didn’t think about was where to hang dry clothes.
 A portable clothes line like this will definitely be in our bag next go round.

 Insulated Cup + Reuseable Straw | Though you can’t use them in the buffet restaurants, you can pour your meal drink into your insulated cup and take it to go.
 Not to mention, it is perfect for your morning hot beverage!
 Plus, there are water fountains all around the ships, so you can refill as needed.
 Also, plastic straws on cruise ships, in hotels, and at all-inclusive resorts are becoming a thing of the past.
 Be sure to throw in a resuable straw with your cup.